ambitionphp/ClickViewBoom/README.md

 ```

 ## Create a secret
 Does not log any ip, user agent, etc. Content is encrypted (twice if passphrase is provided).
-Passphrase isi hashed as well.
+Passphrase is hashed as well.
 ```injectablephp
 public function create($content, $ttl, $random = 0, $passphrase = null, $recipient = null) {
     $password = $this->passphrase($random, $passphrase);